aquasecurity/trivy-operator/CONTRIBUTING.md

 kubectl delete catalogsource operatorhubio-catalog -n olm
 ```

-Inspect the list of loaded packagemanifests on the system with the following command to filter for the Starboard Operator:
+Inspect the list of loaded package manifests on the system with the following command to filter for the Starboard Operator:

 ```console
 $ kubectl get packagemanifests